llywelynhughes/LAT/README.md

 2. **Standalone Software:** Download and install the LATInstaller_web.exe application.
 This will download the software through Matlab's Runtime Installer **Note:** It is recommended to restart computer following installation.

+# Tips
+1. Ensure that input image doesn't have too much glare which generates bright spots and can impact binarisation process.
+2. At times an image with too high of a pixel resolution can slow down analysis and impact the interconnectivity of the pixels within the algorithm.
+In this case, resave the image with the Snipping Tool (or similar).
+3. The heatmap function tends to work best for ordered structures (such as lattices) as opposed to stochastic porosities.

 # Modifications
 The matlab file LAT.mlapp is also included for user modifications and adaptation of the current application.